Bonobo: Description

-Behavior

-General
+Behaviour

-Primatologist Frans de Waal states bonobos are capable of altruism, compassion, empathy, kindness, patience, and sensitivity, and described "bonobo society" as a "gynecocracy".
-Primatologists who have studied bonobos in the wild have documented a wide range of behaviors, including aggressive behavior and more cyclic sexual behavior similar to chimpanzees, even though bonobos show more sexual behavior in a greater variety of relationships.
-An analysis of female bonding among wild bonobos by Takeshi Furuichi stresses female sexuality and shows how female bonobos spend much more time in estrus than female chimpanzees.
+Primatologist Frans de Waal states bonobos are capable of altruism, compassion, empathy, kindness, patience, and sensitivity, and described "bonobo society" as a "gynecocracy" (i.e. a matriarchy).
+Primatologists who have studied bonobos in the wild have documented a wide range of behaviours, including aggressive behaviour and more cyclic sexual behaviour similar to chimpanzees, even though bonobos show more sexual behaviour in a greater variety of relationships.
+An analysis of female bonding among wild bonobos by Takeshi Furuichi stresses female sexuality and shows how female bonobos spend much more time in oestrus than female chimpanzees.

-Some primatologists have argued that de Waal's data reflect only the behavior of captive bonobos, suggesting that wild bonobos show levels of aggression closer to what is found among chimpanzees.
+Some primatologists have argued that de Waal's data reflect only the behaviour of captive bonobos, suggesting that wild bonobos show levels of aggression closer to what is found among chimpanzees.
 De Waal has responded that the contrast in temperament between bonobos and chimpanzees observed in captivity is meaningful, because it controls for the influence of environment.
 The two species behave quite differently even if kept under identical conditions.
 A 2014 study also found bonobos to be less aggressive than chimpanzees, particularly eastern chimpanzees.
 The authors argued that the relative peacefulness of western chimpanzees and bonobos was primarily due to ecological factors.
 Bonobos warn each other of danger less efficiently than chimpanzees in the same situation.

+Nonetheless, in April 2024, biologists reported that bonobos behave more aggressively than thought earlier.

+In a study published in February 2025, scientists determined that bonobos could tell when humans did not know something.
+The findings advance researchers' proposal that like humans, chimpanzees and bonobos—humans' closest evolutionary cousins—may also possess theory of mind.